MatthewBayfield/heritage_housing_issues/README.md

 * Create project summary dashboard page.
 * Create dashboard page displaying the results of the feature-feature and feature-target pairs analysis, with the use of plots.

-**Business requrement 2**: predict sale price of houses in Ames, Iowa.
+**Business requirement 2**: predict sale price of houses in Ames, Iowa.

 ### BR2 User stories
 * **As the client, I want** to be able view on a dashboard the predicted sale price of my four properties, **so that I can** maximise the achievable sale price for each of them.